RedPaladin/sey-meter-data-web-scraping/README.md

 Docker image thats collects daily the electric and water meter data from the [Service des Energies d'Yverdon](https://www.yverdon-energies.ch/)
 * Collect the meter data of electric and water from the client portal using [Selenium](https://www.selenium.dev/) and Chromium
 * Transform the data into .csv files in order to be imported in Home Assistant using the integration: https://github.com/klausj1/homeassistant-statistics
-* Data collection is done daily at 6 am (can be changed by editing crontab.conf) while the container is runing.
-The data are available only the day after, not in live.
-An unique filename is generated using the timestamp of the data.
+* Data collection is done daily at 10 am while the container is running (can be changed by editing crontab.conf but be careful, data may not be available if it is too early).
+The data can be collected only the day after, not in live, so this is why the script collects only the data from the day before.
+* Generate 3 files with unique name containing the timestamp of the data collection.
+> [!IMPORTANT]
+> The script can be executed only once a day, not more.
+Because a file containing the total of electricity and water needs to be updated each time the script is executed.
+The script prevents to be executed two times already.

 ## Get the docker image
 `docker pull redpaladin751/sey-meter-data-web-scraping:latest`